grafbase/extensions/extensions/jwt/README.md

 # issuer = "example.com"

 # Expected `aud` claim.
 By default it is NOT validated.
+# If a list is provided, only one of those audience must match.
+# Note that `aud` claim can be an array in all cases in the JWT and only one of the `aud` claims
+# must match an audience defined here.
 # audience = "my-project"
+# audience = ["my-project", "my-other-name"]

 # How long the JWKS will be cached, in seconds.
 poll_interval = 60